What Is An Uncontested or Simple Divorce?

 The Process is Straightforward, Here’s What You Can Expect

-Once you set up a consultation with our Attorney at Law, we will help you prepare your legal divorce settlement agreement, if you haven’t already done so.
+Once you set up a consultation with our lawyer, we will help you prepare your legal divorce settlement agreement, if you haven’t already done so.
 Next, we will review the document and answer any questions related to the agreement to ensure it meets state requirements and is legally sound.
 We will then file your paperwork with the county and update you on the status.
 It’s important to note that in the state of Texas, there is a 60 day waiting period to finalize the agreement.
 Once the court has cleared the decree, you will receive copies and your divorce is finalized.

 The Law Office of Javier Martinez, Jr., P.C. in El Paso, TX has provided legal services in simple divorce since 1999.
 As an experienced attorney, Mr. Martinez will help you and your spouse get through an otherwise stressful situation by helping it to go as smoothly as possible.
 If you are prepared to seek help today, please contact our law office.